-To send flowers in memory of Andrea Denise Ramsey, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Andrea Denise Ramsey, please visit our Heartfelt Sympathies Store.

 Andrea attended New York City public schools and graduated from Evander Childs High School in the Bronx, before going on to attend the Fashion Institute of Technology, where she majored in textile design.
 It was during this period of her early adulthood that Andrea Ramsey married Lenon Henry Ramsey, Jr. at St. Augustine Church in the Bronx, whom she had known since they were 14, on January 28, 1962.
 Lenon joined the Air Force soon after their marriage.
 During his service, Lenon and Andrea lived in San Antonio, Texas; Anchorage, Alaska; and Tuscon, Arizona.
 Their union was blessed with two children, Tracey Simone Ramsey on December 7, 1962 and the late Damon Todd Ramsey on September 10, 1965.
 They returned to the Bronx at the conclusion of his service.